-In this course, students will be able to advance their understanding of professional and ethical issues in child development; child growth and development; child development theories, research, and best practices; child health and wellness; teaching and guiding children; special conditions affecting children; and career exploration in child development and nurturing.
+In this course, students will be able to advance their understanding of professional and ethical issues in child development; child growth and development: child development theories, research, and best practices; child health and wellness; teaching and guiding children; special conditions affecting children; and career exploration in child development and nurturing.
 Students will experience a project-based approach that utilizes higher order thinking, communication, leadership, management, and fundamentals to college and career success.
+Student's social security number is required to receive CTE funding for this class..